jingyany/data-512-a3/README.md

 2. Although the age and education level of each participant are also very important for this project, most participants are students in graduate school and professional school at Columbia University.
 We will not include age and education background in the analysis.

+3. The data was collected from 2002 to 2004.
+We can assume that the data and result of analysis will still be similar to people's dating preferences today.

 ## Human-centered Aspects of The Project

 To find a significant other is a serious decision people face.
 First, the different decision made by male and femail in dating is a very interesting topic.
 Second, to determine if people really know what they want by comparing their self-reported answers to what actually influences peoples’ decisions is another interesting behavioral topic I'm interested in.